 Self-Harm / Self-Injury

-We want to find out the problem--and offer different solutions.
+Let’s find out the problem--and try some different solutions.

 Cutting, scratching, burning, hitting, and pinching are some of the ways people hurt themselves.
 Though self-harm can be the reason for coming to therapy, it is more often that it is considered a symptom--not the problem itself.
 But make no mistake, self-harm is a VERY big deal.
 There is a 37-50 times greater risk that a person who self-harmed will attempt suicide within the next year.
 Regardless of whether the it was “superficial” or severe, self-harm should never be ignored, dismissed, or minimized.